ellis882/hangman-msp3/README.md

 In this version the player has to quess the secret word that is randomly picked from a word list.

-The secret word is represented by a row of underscores.
+The secret word is represented by a row of dashes.

 You are asked to guess a letter and you have 6 lives.